-Located on the wall in the hallway is your 120-volt ac power panel.
+Located in the hall near the aft sliding door is your 120-volt ac power panel.
 This panel has the main breaker switches for all of your appliances and house battery charger.
 These switches should be turned off when starting the generator and, after the generator has run for a few minutes, turned on to supply electricity to your appliances and more importantly charging your house battery.